Choosing a care home with confidence

 Care homes in England are inspected by the CQC (Care Quality Commission), to ensure they are providing care that is safe, caring, effective, responsive to people’s needs and well led.
 There are four different ratings a care home can achieve: Outstanding, Good, Requires Improvement and Inadequate.

-You can search for reports for individual homes, or alternatively by searching for a particular care provider such as Brendoncare , you can see the CQC ratings for all of their homes in one place.
+You can search for reports for individual homes, or alternatively by searching for a particular care provider such as Brendoncare where you can see the CQC ratings for all of their homes in one place.
+All Brendoncare homes are proud to be rated ‘Good’ by the CQC.

-You will be able to get a feel for activities, people and life in general at the home you’re interested in, by the kind of content they post on social media.
+The homes’ social media pages will give you a feel for activities, people and life in general especially at the one in which you may be interested.
 Do some research and find their Facebook page – if there are photos of residents, do they look happy?
 Are they interacting with staff and each other?
 What can you tell from the background?

-For example, on Brendoncare’s Facebook page, we aim to include photos and stories from our homes as well as our friendship clubs , showing activities and celebrating special occasions, as well as providing updates on news from across our services.
+On Brendoncare’s Facebook page, we always post photos and stories from our homes as well as our community clubs, showing activities and celebrating special occasions, as well as providing updates on news from across our services.
+All our homes’ website pages feature a selection of photos from their Facebook pages.

 Consider the things that are important to you.
 What do you need to know about daily life and routines in the home?
 How can you tell if it will cater for your needs?
 Plan a list of questions in advance – here are a few ideas: